What Is a Mortgage? Types, How They Work?

 India has different mortgage options depending on needs.
 The most common types of mortgage India offers include:

-2. Equitable Mortgage (or Mortgage by Deposit of Title Deeds)
+Mortgage by Deposit of Title Deeds (Equitable Mortgage)

 Lenders offer different types of mortgage loans based on borrower’s needs.
 These include Home Loan, Loan Against Property, Plot Loan, and Commercial Property Loan.